-Federal Funds Rates

-Florida Local Government Investment Pools

-BofA Merrill Lynch U.S. Treasury Bill Index

-BofA Merrill Lynch 1-3 Year U.S. Treasury Index

-BofA Merrill Lynch 1-5 Year U.S. Treasury Index

-BofA Merrill Lynch 3-7 Year U.S. Treasury Index
+Federal Fund Rates Florida Local Government Investment Pools BofA Merrill Lynch U.S. Treasury Bill Index BofA Merrill Lynch 1-3 Year U.S. Treasury Index BofA Merrill Lynch 1-5 Year U.S. Treasury Index BofA Merrill Lynch 3-7 Year U.S. Treasury Index.

-- 2. Pensions and Investments staff shall prepare investment reports at least quarterly, including a management summary that provides an analysis of the status of the current investment portfolio and the individual transactions executed over the last quarter.
+- 2. The Pension and Investment Officers shall prepare investment reports at least quarterly, including a management summary that provides an analysis of the status of the current investment portfolio and the individual transactions executed over the last quarter.
 This management summary will be prepared in a manner which indicates whether investment activities during the reporting period have conformed to the investment policy.
 The reports will be submitted to the Finance Director and the Pensions and Investments Committee, and will include, at a minimum, the following:

 - 1. List of portfolio holdings.

 - 2. Amortized cost, market value and realized and unrealized gains/losses.

 - 3. Current yields and distributions.

 - 4. List of transactions.

 - 5. Diversification analysis.

 - 6. Comparisons to benchmarks.

-- 3. Quarterly investment reports shall be submitted to the City Manager and to the Audit & Finance Committee.